labs42io/clean-code-typescript/README.md

 ## Formatting

 Formatting is subjective.
 Like many rules herein, there is no hard and fast rule that you must follow.
-The main point is DO NOT ARGUE over formatting.
+The main point is *DO NOT ARGUE* over formatting.
 There are tons of tools to automate this.
 Use one!
 It's a waste of time and money for engineers to argue over formatting.
+The general rule to follow is *keep consistent formatting rules*.

-For TypeScript consider using the [TSLint](https://palantir.github.io/tslint/).
+For TypeScript there is a powerful tool called [TSLint](https://palantir.github.io/tslint/).
 It's a static analysis tool that can help you improve dramatically the readability and maintainability of your code.
-There are ready to use TSLint configurations that you should consider:
+There are ready to use TSLint configurations that you can reference in your projects:

 * [TSLint Config Standard](https://www.npmjs.com/package/tslint-config-standard) - standard style rules